gofireflyio/aiac/README.md

 ### Usage

+For **OpenAI**:

 1. Create your OpenAI API key [here](https://platform.openai.com/account/api-keys).
 2. Click “Create new secret key” and copy it.
 3. Provide the API key via the `OPENAI_API_KEY` environment variable or via the `--api-key` command line flag.

+For **Amazon Bedrock**:

+1. Sign-in to the AWS management console.
+2. In the Bedrock console, use the "Manage model access" screen to request access to the required model(s) in a specific region, and wait for approval.
+3. If you haven't already, create an access key and secret access key through IAM, and store them to a named profile in ~/.aws/credentials.
+4. Instruct `aiac` to use Bedrock by setting the `AIAC_BACKEND` environment variable to "bedrock", or via the `--backend` (`-b`) command line flag.
+5. Provide the profile name and the region via the `AWS_PROFILE` and `AWS_REGION` environment variables, respectively, or via the `--aws-profile` and `--aws-region` command line flags.
+These values default to "default" and "us-east-1", respectively.

 #### Command Line